iceheart-v/devops-netology/README.md

 # devops-netology
-In terraform foled will be ignored: any '.terraform' folders with all files in it any files with '.tfstate' or '.tfstate.' in it any '.tfvars' files
+In terraform folder will be ignored: any '.terraform' folders with all files in it any files with '.tfstate' or '.tfstate.' in it any '.tfvars' files